adamfuhrer/albums/README.md

 ## Album Rotation

-A simple tool to help you visualize your favorite albums
+A simple tool to help organize and visualize your favorite albums

 Uses:
 - Drag and drop: dnd-kit (https://github.com/clauderic/dnd-kit)